Devotions for The Tough Times

 Part of these devotions will be recommendations from Followers.
 (You can submit one for consideration using the contact form at the bottom of page, and I will get back to you.)
 Some are readings that have been uplifting for me.
 Others will be original writings.
-We will be rotate these devotions regularly, so check back frequently.
 For daily devotions for hurting people, see Joni and Friends and Rest Ministries.
 May God use these writings to encourage you as you navigate through life.

 God has made me fruitful in the land of my suffering (Genesis 41:52)